Leaders in cardiogenic shock support

 • Angioplasty and stenting of heart arteries can restore blood flow to the heart muscle.
 However, many patients will continue to worsen despite these treatments.

 The best way to prevent cardiogenic shock is to prevent the development of coronary artery disease and heart attacks.
-Following a heart healthy lifestyle is the key to the prevention.
-More specifically, we recommend the following:
+Following a heart healthy lifestyle is especially important to prevention.

-• Control your blood pressure – Make sure your blood pressure is checked regularly and adhere to medical treatment if your blood pressure is not at goal.
+• Control blood pressure – Make sure your blood pressure is checked regularly and work closely with a physician if your blood pressure is not at your goal.

-• Do not smoke – Seek help with quitting if you are smoking.
+• Do not smoke – Seek help with quitting if you are smoking and need support.

-• Control your cholesterol – Have your cholesterol evaluated by a physician and discuss need for lifestyle changes or medication treatment.
+• Keep cholesterol in check – Have your cholesterol evaluated by a physician and discuss lifestyle changes or medication treatment if needed.
 Avoid high cholesterol foods.

 • Eat a heart healthy diet – Limit high fat and high cholesterol foods and enrich your diet with vegetables and fruits.

-• Exercise regularly – Doing aerobic exercise up to 30 minutes per day is healthy for your heart.
+• Exercise regularly – Consistent aerobic exercise (around 30 minutes per day) can help improve your heart health.
 In addition, exercise can help lower your blood pressure and improve your cholesterol.

 • Limit alcohol intake